bertofurth/Seagate-Central-Debian/README.md

     apt-get update
     apt-get install webmin

-Modify the "TimeoutSec" line in /lib/systemd/system/webmin.service to
+Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec" line in /lib/systemd/system/webmin.service as follows

     TimeoutSec=30s

 Reboot the unit and login via the webmin web interface.
-Let me know if you manage to somehow tweak webmin to be less resource hungry.
+Let me know if you manage to somehow tweak webmin to be less resource hungry or to work better on the Seagate Central.

 ### Performance
 Debian on Seagate Central will perform less efficiently than the native Seagate Central firmware, however it is obviously far more versatile.

 I would suggest only installing and running the bare minimum of daemons and services to save CPU and memory resources.